Apply for a grant

 We know that Covid-19 is putting a huge strain on charities and the work they do.
 This is how Idlewild Trust has responded:

 1. Charities who received a grant from Idlewild Trust in May 2019 and November 2019:

 We emailed these charities and said that the grants awarded by Idlewild Trust last year could be converted to unrestricted grants if the charities had not been able to undertake the project Idlewild funded.
 We also agreed that monitoring reports due could be sent to us at a time that suits the charity.

 2. Grants round (for our February 2020 deadline):

-These applications were assessed and decisions have now been made with 14 organisations receiving grants totalling £55,225 - we understand the time and effort that goes into each application and aimed to be fair and transparent in our decision-making.
-The Trustees remain committed to running two grants rounds in 2021.
+These applications were assessed and decisions were made in June and November 2020 with 33 organisations receiving grants totalling £128,055 - we understand the time and effort that goes into each application and aimed to be fair and transparent in our decision-making.
+The Trustees remain committed to re-opening its grants rounds later in 2021.

 The Heritage Fund has published information on its Heritage Emergency Fund here

 Important links to the Government and Arts Council's emergency funds are here.